andjar/noisy_pi/README.md

 ### High CPU Usage

 This is usually during FFT processing.
-Should settle to ~3-5% on Pi 5.
+Should settle to ~3% on Pi 5 in file-watch mode.

 ## API Endpoints